Our Philosophy

 Brainstorm and get feedback.
 For example, to get the most out of interview preparation, practice constructing prompts and follow-up questions.
 Other tools provide live feedback when you practice answering interview questions or delivering presentations.

-- “The whole idea is to use tools that enhance … what you already have” (Marcia Robinson, researcher and consultant, founder The HBCU Career Center, NACE Summer Learning Showcase: AI In Career Services and Recruitment 2023).
+- “The whole idea is to use tools that enhance … what you already have” (Marcia Robinson, researcher and consultant, founder The HBCU Career Center, NACE Summer Learning Showcase: AI In Career Center and Recruitment 2023).

-- “Automation is the wrong way to think of AI … (a) generic resume (is) not going to cut it” (Jeremy Schifeling, marketing director, Khan Academy, NACE Summer Learning Showcase: AI In Career Services and Recruitment 2023)
+- “Automation is the wrong way to think of AI … (a) generic resume (is) not going to cut it” (Jeremy Schifeling, marketing director, Khan Academy, NACE Summer Learning Showcase: AI In Career Center and Recruitment 2023)

 -